LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 The [Install on Phone](gh-deploy.md) page walks you through the steps to use the *TestFlight* app to install the *Loop* app on a phone.

+But wait - there's more.

+* Caregivers who help manage a loved-ones diabetes often use other open-source apps that can be built the same way
+* When you are done building and installing the *Loop* app, there are instructions to [Build Other Apps with Browser](gh-other-apps.md)

 ## Extra Steps

 Most people won't need the information on the rest of this page.